Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.md

   ```

 {:start="4"}
 1. Next, create a new file called `.pre-commit-config.yaml` in the git project folder (same folder as where your `.git` folder resides) where you want to start using pre-commits.
-Now you're all set up to start using pre-commits!
-Now let's add some useful ones.
+Now you're all set up to start using pre-commits.

 ## TwinCAT relevant pre-commits

-As you might have noticed, there is not a lot of open-source software for TwinCAT.
-Luckily there is a pre-commit specifically for TwinCAT!
+As you might have noticed, there is not a lot of open source software for TwinCAT.
+Luckily there is a pre-commit specifically for TwinCAT.
 The kind people of the Photon Controls and Data Systems at SLAC have open-sourced their TwinCAT pre-commits.

 To use the SLAC pre-commits, add the following lines to your `.pre-commit-config.yaml` file: